 In 1962, the General Assembly approved a recommendation of the Board of Trustees to relocate the seminary to Memphis, Tennessee.
 In 1964, the Assembly changed the name of the seminary to Memphis Theological Seminary of the Cumberland Presbyterian Church.
 The seminary opened its doors in Memphis in September 1964, admitting students of any race and denomination.
-Over the past years, the seminary has experienced remarkable growth in enrollment, size of faculty and staff, facilities, library holdings, and financial resources.
-Memphis Theological Seminary is gaining an increasingly-wide recognition of its program of theological education.
+Over more than 45 years, the seminary has experienced remarkable growth in enrollment, size of faculty and staff, facilities, library holdings, and financial resources.
+Memphis Theological Seminary is gaining an increasingly-wide recognition of its program of theological education with its practical focus and convenient delivery.